-More and more often companies are undertaking private placements in close proximity to their IPOs.
+More and more often, companies are undertaking private placements in close proximity to their IPOs.
 Investors in these pre-IPO private placements, especially cross-over fund investors (i.e., those that invest in both public and private equity), will address IPO lock-up provisions in the investors' rights agreement.
 Generally, a cross-over fund investor will want to ensure that the IPO lock-up will be no more than 180 days in length and that it will cover only pre-IPO shares and not affect shares purchased by such fund in the open market.
 Cross-over investors also will want to be certain that all company directors, officers, and 1% shareholders will be subject to a substantially similar lock-up agreement.
-Correspondingly, cross-over fund investors will want a "most-favored-nations" type of lock-up release provision, such as the one described above, which will provide that if any stockholder gets released from its lock-up agreement, then the cross-over funds will be released from their agreements to the same extent and in the same proportion.
-For a form of investor rights agreement, see Investor Rights Agreement.
+Correspondingly, cross-over fund investors will want a "mostfavored-nations" type of lock-up release provision, such as the one described above, which will provide that if any stockholder gets released from its lock-up agreement, then the cross-over funds will be released from their agreements to the same extent and in the same proportion.

-Anna T. Pinedo Partner at Mayer Brown LLP
+Anna T. Pinedo, Partner, Mayer Brown LLP